-The parallel option instructs the JAR Accelerator to create a library that can make use of several processors executing Java code in parallel.
+The parallel option instructs the JarAccelerator to create an artifact that can make use of several processors executing Java code in parallel.

-14.2 JAR Accelerator Extended Usage
+15.2 JAR Accelerator Extended Usage

 A number of extended options provide additional means for finer control of the JAR Accelerator's operation for the more experienced user.
 The following sections list these extended options and describe their effect.
-Default values may be obtained by jamaicajaraccelerator -target=platform -xhelp.
+Default values may be obtained by jamaicajaraccelerator -target=platform -Xhelp.